US marks 20 years since 9/11, in shadow of Afghan war’s end - NewsBreak

 “We don’t focus on the damage.
 We don’t focus on the hate.
 We don’t focus on retaliation.
 We don’t focus on revenge,” Wilson said before the ceremony.
 “We focus on the good that all of our loved ones have done.”

-Former President Donald Trump did not join other past presidents at the anniversary ceremonies but released a video in which he spoke of the sadness of 9/11 and attacked Biden over the pullout from Afghanistan.
-Trump planned to be in New York, in addition to providing commentary at a boxing match in Florida in the evening.
+Former President Donald Trump planned to be in New York, in addition to providing commentary at a boxing match in Florida in the evening.

 Other observances — from a wreath-laying in Portland, Maine, to a fire engine parade in Guam — were planned across a country now full of 9/11 plaques, statues and commemorative gardens.